eugene-su/awesome_wm_simple_widgets/README.md

         mytextclock
         ...
 ```
-    adjust widget's variables and its code
+Adjust widget's variables and its code.